infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 In this setup, Infumap is reachable only from WireGuard peers.
 It is not exposed to the public internet.

+This is the more secure deployment profile because the Infumap and optional Grafana endpoints are not reachable from the public internet at all.
+The tradeoff is that every client must first join the WireGuard network.

 Complete the shared baseline guide first:

 - [Raspberry Pi / VPN common setup](raspberry-pi.md)